 Right at the end of the book of Shemot, there is a textual difficulty so slight that it is easy to miss, yet – as interpreted by Rashi – it contains one of the great clues as to the nature of Jewish identity: it is a moving testimony to the unique challenge of being a Jew.

 First, the background.
 The Tabernacle is finally complete.
 Its construction has taken many chapters to relate.
 No other event in the wilderness years is portrayed in such detail.
 Now, on the first of Nissan, exactly a year after Moses told the people to begin their preparations for the Exodus, he assembles the beams and hangings, and puts the furniture and vessels in place.
 There is an unmistakable parallelism between the words the Torah uses to describe Moses’ completion of the work and those it uses of God on the seventh day of Creation:

 And Moses finished [vayechal] the work [hamelachah].
 And God finished [vayechal] on the seventh day the work [melachto] which He had done.

 The next verse states the result:

 The meaning is both clear and revolutionary.
 The creation of the Sanctuary by the Israelites is intended to represent a human parallel to the Divine creation of the universe.
-In making the world, God created a home for mankind.
-In making the Tabernacle, mankind created a home for God.
+In making the world, God created a home for humankind.
+In making the Tabernacle, humankind created a home for God.